ahoy-lang/ahoy/docs/LOOP_SYNTAX.md

 **Implementation Complete**: The new loop syntax and f-strings have been successfully implemented.

 ### Working Features ✓
-- `loop i from 1 to 5 do` - Range loop with explicit start and end
+- `loop i to 5:` - Range loop with explicit start and end
-- `loop i to 5 do` - Range loop from 0 to end
+- `loop i to 5:` - Range loop from 0 to end
-- `loop i till condition do` - Conditional loop with explicit counter variable
+- `loop i till condition:` - Conditional loop with explicit counter variable
-- `loop i do` - Forever loop with explicit counter (use with halt)
+- `loop i:0:` - Forever loop with explicit counter (use with halt)
 - `loop:` or `loop do` - Forever loop without counter
 - F-strings: `print|f"hello{i}\n"|` - String interpolation with variables
-- Support for both `then` and `do` keywords in if statements
+- Support for both `then` keywords in if statements

 ### Known Issues
 - Array iteration (`loop val in values do`) has a type mismatch bug between `AhoyArray` and `DynamicArray`